 Below: 1st photo - Notice the height of the plants in early May in an area where volunteers are about to begin removal (photo courtesy of Melissa Hansen).
 2nd photo - Typical Garlic Mustard plants, each stem an individual plant, they branch only near the top.

 Below: The basal leaves are ovate to oval with a heart-shaped base, with very coarse teeth and a long stalk.
 The underside is paler in color and has hair on veins.
-The basal leaves (far below) are more ovate with a heart-shaped base.
+The basal leaves (far below) usually form a clump.

 Below: The seed pods are long and thin, with 4 angles, and contain a flat row of dark brown to black ribbed seeds that are attached to two sides of a central membrane in the pod.
 The seeds are oblong, tapering to a sharp point.

-Below: A large first year rosette formed last year that result in several large flowering stems in a few weeks.
+Below: A large group of first year rosettes, formed last year, that will result in several large flowering stems in a few weeks.

 Safe removal methods are by pulling the entire plant including the tap root or by cutting at ground level.
 Plants must be bagged as pulled plants left on the ground will produce seed.
 Cutting just the top usually results in a new flower cluster forming.
 On large infestations, glyphosate can be applied in early spring or late fall when native plants are dormant.
 If left untended, Garlic Mustard will within 10 years suppress most native herbaceous plants.
 It should be eradicated wherever found.
 It is listed on the "Prohibited noxious weeds" list in Minnesota.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.